All Episodes

 What did he cover up?

-Because we know what Hillary Clinton was covering up, the evidence by deleting subpoenaed emails.
+You know, again, selective moral outrage here because we know what Hillary Clinton was covering up, the evidence by deleting subpoenaed emails.

 They don't care about that.

-I don't hear any I believers in the case of the Lieutenant Governor of Virginia.
+I don't hear any I believers in the case of the lieutenant governor of Virginia.

-I I'm mentioning it every day on purpose.
+I'm mentioning it every day on purpose.

-Nobody else is gonna mention it.
+Nobody else is going to mention it.

-You know, who in the media is talking about this great economic miracle turnaround that we've had and all the forgotten men and women that I kept pointing out for eight years under Obama that were disproportionately negatively impacted by the Biden Obama horrific economic policies,
+You know, who in the media is talking about this great economic miracle turnaround that we've had and all the forgotten men and women that I kept pointing out for eight years under Obama that were disproportionately negatively impacted by the Biden-Obama horrific economic policies, the worst recovery since the 40s, the lowest home ownership rate in 51 years, the lowest labor participation rate since the 70s.

 And I say conservative because there are a lot of weak Republicans.

-The president pretty much had to carry these guys on his back, kicking and screaming half the way, which drives me nuts.
+The president pretty much had to carry these guys on his back, kicking and screaming half the way, which drives me nuts because these are the things that work for the American people.

 Energy is the single greatest wealth producer we have available in abundance.

-And if you do it the right way, unlike, say, Venezuela or you know, Venezuela should be so rich, every person in that country should be wealthy.
+And if you do it the right way, unlike, say, Venezuela or, you know, Venezuela should be so rich, every person in that country should be wealthy.

 If we want to raise the standard of living of every single American, we ought to be producing the hell out of, we have more natural gas, oil, coal, energy supplies than the rest of the world.